AS A TEACHER AND YOGA PRACTITIONER I AM FOREVER IN AWE OF WHAT THIS PRACTICE GIVES

-I was born and brought up in Spain, spending my time surrounded by nature in the hills north of Seville.
-I travelled extensively with my family around India from the age of 5; this is where I got my first taste of the inspiration that would later draw me to the practice of yoga.
+My roots are in Spain where I was born and brought up, spending my time surrounded by nature in the hills north of Seville.
+My family travelled extensively around India from when I was 5; it was here I got my first taste of the inspiration that would later draw me to the practice of yoga.

-Over the years, my mother practised with devotion and began to host yoga weeks in Spain with various fantastic teachers, one of whom started me off on my yoga journey at the age of 17.
-I began to attend classes during these retreats and was lucky to receive some wonderful instruction from different teachers that visited us from London.
+Over the years, my mother practised with devotion and began to host yoga weeks in Spain with various fantastic teachers, one of whom started me off on my yoga journey as a teenager.
+Attending classes during these retreats, I was lucky to receive some wonderful instruction from different teachers visiting from London.

 I went on to cultivate a strong self-practice using books, primarily ´Light on Yoga' by B.K.S Iyengar and 'Asana, Pranayama, Mudra, Bandha' from the Bihar School of Yoga.
-I learned for the first time how to breathe properly, and went to live in India, where I immersed myself deeply in my self-practice while teaching English to children.
+I learned for the first time how to breathe properly, and went to live in India, where I immersed myself deeply in my self-practice.

-A year later, I travelled to Nepal where I commenced my training in the Thai healing tradition at the Healing Hands Centre in Kathmandu.
-I undertook a course in Hatha Yoga and continued to cultivate my self-practice, learning the practice of yoga nidra that I continue to teach.
-At the request of friends and guests, I began to teach some students in the spirit of sharing my learnings and knowledge.
+I underwent three years of training in the Thai healing tradition at the Healing Hands Centre in Kathmandu and continued to cultivate my self-practice.
+Through a daily course of Hatha Yoga I learnt the practice of yoga nidra that I continue to teach.
+On my return and at the request of friends and guests, I began to teach some students in the spirit of sharing my learning and knowledge.

-Travelling next to Rishikesh, I studied with Usha Devi, a strong teacher from the Iyengar tradition.
-On this trip I began to explore the teachings of buddhism and on a ten day silent buddhist retreat I had my first experience of teaching a group, leading a daily class aimed at preparing the body for long periods of sitting.
+Years later in Rishikesh, I studied with Usha Devi, a strong teacher from the Iyengar tradition.
+On this trip I began to explore the teachings of Buddhism and on a ten day silent Buddhist retreat I had my first experience of teaching a group, leading a daily class aimed at preparing the body for long periods of sitting.

 Her method of teaching is called Karuna Yoga, the yoga of compassion.
 It is an adaptation of the rigorous Iyengar training she herself received; it is precise, clear and safe, all of which are qualities of teaching that I have adopted in my own teaching and for which I am deeply grateful.